maptime/vancouver/_posts/2015-07-07-july-meetup.md

 To make the most of our time, it would be great if you come already signed up for the free [mapwarper](mapwarper.net) and [mapbox](mapbox.com)

 As always, beginners are very welcome at Maptime, and we will always take the time to answer your questions.
 Remember your laptop, and prepare for some timetravel!

+When 6.00 - 8.00 July 7th

+Where BC Libraries Coop, 605 Robson Street, Suite 850

+Thanks to Liam and the rest of the BC Libraries Coop for powering our group!